shreyasminocha/comp517-project/proposal/README.md

 (closely related to the [Seven Key Questions](../resources/seven-questions.pdf)).
 These questions mirror the research questions you expect to pull out of any original scholarly work.
+Each of these should be approximately 1-2 paragraphs.
+The following sections will provide elaboration of these elements.

 1. Problem + why it's important
 2. Research context or gap in existing approaches
-3. The aim/goal/hypothesis
+3. The aim/goal/hypothesis (typically a single sentence, but can be longer)
 4. The proposed solution: how will you solve it?
 5. How you will evaluate it?
 6. Anticipated Contributions